bakito/vault-unsealer/README.md

 # vault-unsealer

-A kubernetes controller that can auto-unseal vault pods.
+A kubernetes controller that can auto-unseal vault/openbao pods.

 ## Labels / Annotations